rl-institut/multi-vector-simulator/README.md

 ## Using the MVS

-Use the MVS by editing the json file (also possible by copy&paste in a new folder) and execute:
+To run the MVS with custom inputs, edit the json input file and run

     `python mvs_eland_tool.py path_input_file path_output_folder`

-With *path_input_file*: Path to folder including json
+With `path_input_file`: path to json input file

-and *path_output_folder*: Path where simulation results should be stored
+and `path_output_folder`: path of the folder where simulation results should be stored

 ## Contributing